-Remedies for HQS/UPCS Violations [24 CFR 983.207(b)]
+Remedies for HQS/UPCS Violations

 The HA may not make any HAP payment to the owner for a contract unit during any period in which the unit does not comply with HQS/UPCS.
 If the HA determines that a contract does not comply with HQS/UPCS, the HA may exercise any of its remedies under the HAP contract, for any or all of the contract units.
-Available remedies include termination of housing assistance payments, abatement or reduction of housing assistance payments, reduction of contract units, and termination of the HAP contract.
+Available remedies include termination of housing assistance payments, abatement or reduction of housing assistance payments, and termination of the HAP contract.

 INLIVIAN will abate and terminate PBV HAP contracts for non-compliance with HQS/UPCS in accordance with the policies used in the tenant-based voucher program.
-These policies are contained in Section 8-II.G., Enforcing OwnerCompliance.
+These policies are contained in Section 8-II.G, Enforcing Owner Compliance.